 7. querySelector in Context

-• The querySelector method, when used on a specific element, enables you to set elements within the scope of that element, rather than the entire document.
+method, when used on a specific element, enables you to set elements within the scope of that element, rather than the entire document. - Usage:

 <div id="myDiv" class="box">